OpenImagingLab/DualDn/README.md

 - **Nov 15, 2024:** Project page has evolved to the next generation—check it out! 💢

 #### TODO Lists
-- Demo on Huggingface for processing real-captured images.
-- We have captured a new test set with real_captured RAW images, and we will release a new benchmark for dual-denoising!
+- We have captured a new test set with real_captured RAW images, and we will release a new benchmark for dual-denoising.
-- Evaluate on SIDD benchmark.

 <div align="center">
   <h2>